 If your employer follows through with the layoff, your rights are affected.
 You’re now being fired without just cause.
 (See our guidance on if you are fired.)
 That means you can start a claim against your employer to collect severance pay.

-If you aren’t able to solve the problem using the self-help kit, you can file a complaint with the Employment Standards Branch.
-You must file your complaint within six months of the day your employment ended.
-For more on the process, you can call the Branch toll-free at 1-800-663-3316, or visit gov.bc.ca/employmentstandards.
+If you are covered by BC’s employment standards law, you can make a complaint to the Employment Standards Branch.
+You must make your complaint within six months of the day your employment ended.
+For details on the process, you can call the Branch toll-free at 1-800-663-3316, or visit gov.bc.ca/employmentstandards.

 In this case your employer is legally allowed to lay you off or reduce your hours of work.
 However, unless your contract says otherwise, the law sets a limit on how long your layoff can be, as explained above.